 - Taught in English

-- For those who can read Hangul and understand 60%-80% of what's written
+2. Intermediate - For those who can read Hangul and understand 40%-60% of conversation and readings in a casual context

 - For those who can engage in a simple conversation in Korean